fraigo/python-cors-proxy/README.md

 1. Install Docker Desktop

-2. Run `dockker-compose up -d` from the application folder
+2. Run `docker-compose up` from the application folder (`docker-compose up -d` to leave it in the foreground and `docker-compose stop` to stop it)

 3. You application will be served at http://localhost:8000/